shuaibu222/Portfolio/README.md

 ### PORTFOLIO WEBSITE

-this is my portfolio website built from scratch with HTML5, SASS, Javascript, Git, Github Desktop
+this is my portfolio website built from scratch with HTML5, SASS, Javascript, Git and Github Desktop.